tgray/contacts/README.markdown

 ## Overview ##

 `contacts` is a quick an easy way to search the OS X Address Book from the command line.
 An eventual goal is to fully replace the now unmaintained program of the [same name][theotherguy].
-In its early forms, functionality is limited to providing input for a [mutt address query][muttquerydoc].
+Functionality is currently limited to providing input for a [mutt address query][muttquerydoc] and for outputting alias and group entries for mutt.

 [theotherguy]: http://gnufoo.org/contacts/
 [muttquerydoc]: http://dev.mutt.org/trac/wiki/QueryCommand